CLNet: Complex Input Lightweight Neural Network designed for Massive MIMO CSI Feedback: Evaluation

+Table~\ref{t:all} shows the overall performance comparison among the proposed CLNet and related CSI feedback networks.

-In addition to the accuracy improvement, at the same time, the computational cost in flops (floating-point operations per second) of the two models are compared\footnote{Note that the CRNet paper reported flops is corrected by [13], this result is caculated by pytorch-OpCounter: https://github.com/Lyken17/pytorch-OpCounter.}.
-As Figure~\ref{f:flops} indicates, CLNet significantly reduces the computational complexity with 24.1\% fewer flops on average, which indicates that CLNet achieves a higher accuracy with less computational complexity.
-The number of flops of CLNet is 18.00\%, 22.35\%, 25.20\%, 26.50\%, 28.36\% less than CRNet at the compression ratio $\eta$ of 1/4, 1/8, 1/16, 1/32 and 1/64, respectively.
+As for the complexity, generally, the LSTM-based networks (CSINet+ and Attn-CSI) require approximate five to seven-flods higher computational resources than the CNN-based networks (CSINet, CRNet\footnote{Note that the CRNet paper reported flops is corrected by [13].} and CLNet).
+Furthermore, because LSTM's operation relies on the previous output as the input of the hidden layer and cannot share parameters for parallel computation, it is difficult to reduce the complexity even if the compression rate increases.
+As we can see from Table~\ref{t:all}, the CLNet is the lightest among all these networks.
+Compared with the SOTA CRNet, the CLNet significantly reduces the computational complexity by 24.1\% fewer flops on average.
+The flops of CLNet is 18.00\%, 22.35\%, 25.20\%, 26.50\%, 28.36\% less than CRNet at the compression ratio $\eta$ of 1/64, 1/32, 1/16, 1/8, 1/4, respectively.
 As the compression rate increases, the computational complexity degrades more.